 These dolphins are unique and are the subject of many South American legends.
 One of the many stories affirms that during the night, the Pink River Dolphins transform into handsome men and seduce the women of the town.
 Other legends claim that if you go swimming alone, dolphins can take you to a magical underwater city.
 Even many of the locals believe that it is bad luck to harm these dolphins, especially if you eat them.
 And this semi-magical condition can help these lovely animals to be protected and treated with respect.
 Among all the things to do in Iquitos, being able to swim with these dolphins is one of the best things to experience.

 It is really difficult to know how many pink river dolphins exist in the Amazon.
-The International Union for Conservation of Nature considers that the data is deficient.
+The International Union for Conservation of Nature, IUCN, considers that the data is deficient.
 And much of this is because dolphins are only seen in small groups of 2 to 4 individuals.
 In addition, many of the river waters are murky and muddy, making specimens difficult to detect.
-In addition, they are intelligent animals and they do not care much to be seen.
-Many times they just stick the tip of their head out of the water and spend the rest of their time in the water.
+This may be because they are intelligent animals, and they do not care much to be seen.
 They have a shy and elusive demeanor, however, in the last years, the IUCN, seeing some refuges and conservation sites located throughout the Amazon basin where some Amazon animals endangered lived, including the Pink river dolphin, decided to include them in the category of Endangered (EN).

 We hope we have helped you learn a little about these lovely animals.
 Today there are numerous routes and Peruvian Amazon tours where the possibility of swimming with these friendly dolphins is offered.
 Without a doubt, the Pink River Dolphin is one of the animals that you will not want to miss on your vacation.
 The Machu Travel Peru team hopes they have been helpful.
 If you want to know more about our different routes, you can consult with our team of advisers.
 They will be happy to help you swim with the curious dolphins!